Hands presenting gift

 • Hosting an event like a gala, auction, walkathon, or benefit concert (your choice will depend on your available budget and target audience).

-• Holding an in-kind donation drive to gather supplies for your organization or its beneficiaries going into the new year.
+• Holding an in-kind donation drive to gather supplies for your nonprofit or its beneficiaries going into the new year.

-Keep in mind that some of these fundraising methods have unique considerations when it comes to accounting for them.
-For example, your records of in-kind donations should show a net zero gain in cash, and you’ll need to split your event revenue based on whether donors received something in return for their contribution (like admission to the event or an auction item) or not.
-Ask your accountant if you have any questions, and ensure you’re ready to properly record all types of individual donations before GivingTuesday for efficiency.
+Some of these fundraising methods have unique accounting considerations attached to them.
+For example, records of in-kind donations should show a net zero gain in cash, and you’ll need to split event revenue based on whether donors received something in return for their contribution (like admission to the event or an auction item) or not.
+Ask your accountant if you have any questions, and ensure you’re ready to properly record all types of individual donations before GivingTuesday.

 Corporate Philanthropy

 Many businesses of all sizes are just as eager to participate in GivingTuesday as individuals because they get to give back to their communities while boosting their reputations as socially responsible companies.
-By partnering with businesses in your area, you can take advantage of these corporate philanthropy revenue opportunities:
+Consider adding these corporate philanthropy revenue opportunities to your strategy:

 • Matching gifts—some companies may offer special match rates for GivingTuesday (for example, they might match employees’ donations at a 2:1 ratio when they usually match 1:1), so ask around and encourage all eligible donors to submit match requests.

-• Volunteer grants to turn your campaign volunteers’ time into money.
+• Volunteer grants, which turn your campaign volunteers’ time into money.

-• Event sponsorships where a business contributes money, goods like auction items, or services like catering to offset your events’ upfront costs.
+• Sponsorships, where a business contributes money, goods like auction items, or services like catering to offset your campaign’s upfront costs.

 • Internal employee giving campaigns—both financial and in-kind—that benefit your nonprofit.

 Especially for sponsorships and internal fundraisers, work out the terms of your partnership with each company in advance so you know how you’ll both benefit from working together.
-For example, a business may get a mention in your auction catalog and on social media for donating a prize.
-Noting this reciprocation is also important for accounting because, like with event revenue, you’ll need to record transactions in which corporate supporters directly received something in return separately from ones where they didn’t.
+For example, a business may get a mention on social media and in your event program in exchange for donating an auction prize.
+Noting this reciprocation is also important for accounting because, like with event revenue, you’ll need to record transactions where corporate supporters directly received something in return separately from ones where they didn’t.

 Earned Income

-The most straightforward way to generate earned income on GivingTuesday is to design and sell branded merchandise.
-Include the official GivingTuesday branding alongside your nonprofit’s on these products, and release them in advance so supporters can spread the word about your campaign as they wear or use their new clothing, drinkware, and other merchandise in public.
+A straightforward way to generate earned income on GivingTuesday is to design and sell branded merchandise.
+Include the official GivingTuesday logo alongside your nonprofit’s on these products, and release them in advance so supporters can spread the word about your campaign as they wear or use their new clothing, drinkware, and other items in public.

-If your nonprofit charges fees for services, you could offer some type of GivingTuesday special on those services to encourage more supporters to use them and secure earned income that way.
-For instance, an animal shelter could reduce adoption fees for the day to help send more pets to their forever homes.
-Or, they could host a one-day clinic where pet owners can bring their dogs and cats for vaccines, microchipping, and basic grooming services like nail trims.
+If your nonprofit charges fees for services, you could offer a GivingTuesday special on those services to encourage more supporters to use them and secure earned income that way.
+For instance, an animal shelter could reduce adoption fees to help send more pets to their forever homes.
+Or, the organization could host a one-day clinic where pet owners can bring their dogs and cats for vaccines, microchipping, and basic grooming services like nail trims.

 Investments

-Since investments are a long-term method of revenue generation, they likely won’t be a priority for GivingTuesday fundraising.
-However, you might use GivingTuesday as a reminder to check on your investments before the end of the year, and consider setting aside some of the revenue you bring in from other sources to invest for the future.
+Since investments generally focus on long-term revenue generation, they likely won’t be a priority for GivingTuesday fundraising.
+However, you might use GivingTuesday as a reminder to check on your investments before the end of the year.
+You could also consider setting aside some of the revenue you bring in from other sources to invest for the future.

 Grants